glennbroadway/glennbroadway.GitHub.io/_posts/2022-05-28-Funky-Monkey.md

 ---
+layout: post
 title: 'Funky Monkey - An Unfinished Amiga Game'
 date: 2022-05-28 15:30:00
-featured_image:
+image: '/images/funkymonkey/funky-thumbnail.jpg'
-excerpt: One of the first games I ever worked on was a never completed platformer called Funky Monkey.
+description: One of the first games I ever worked on was a never completed platformer called Funky Monkey.
+tags: [game dev]
 ---

 I thought I would collect together all the material I had relating to the first real video game I ever worked on.
 (A complete history of my game dev career can be [found here](), in case you are interested at all.)